carloscarvallo/edger/README.md

 source .env
 ```

-### Parameters with others behaviors are listed below:
+### Parameters with other behaviors are listed below:

 `-D, --download-bundle` (optional) download the bundle and then start to watch it, if you don't specify it, it would attempt to watch the current directory and if a local **API Proxy local folder** is not present it will do nothing.